axeluhl/sailing-analytics/wiki/howto/qualtrics/qualtrics.md

 # Including Qualtrics Survey in Web Application

 This article is deprecated.
 With bug 5802 we have removed the Qualtrics feedback facility from the solution again.
+See commit 37059256688f27de85711394d0a3bc4b4e9cc72a.

 ## Qualtrics Configuration